Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 >
 > ![[Pasted image 20240731123036.png]]
 >
 > But the idea that there was no sperm involved is simply not true.
-The boy resulted from a "partial parthenogenesis" where the egg, which did self-activate (cell division) itself, was later fertilised by a sperm cell early in the development.
+The boy resulted from a "partial parthenogenesis" where the egg, which did self-activate (cell divide) itself, was later fertilised by a sperm cell early in the development.
 >
 > ![[Pasted image 20240731123134.png]]
 >